+The mortgage is secured by a deed of trust on all assets of Tilray Canada, Ltd. and is guaranteed by Privateer Holdings.
 The carrying value of the mortgage approximates its fair value because the interest rate on the mortgage is equivalent to current market rates.
+In October 2018, the Company repaid the outstanding mortgage balance.

-6. Related Party Transactions
+8. Related-Party Transactions

 The Company was a wholly owned subsidiary of Privateer Holdings, Inc. ("Privateer Holdings" or "Parent") prior to its Series A preferred stock financing and its IPO.
-The various components of the Privateer Holdings debt facilities which represents the related party balances outstanding are as follows:
+The various components of the Privateer Holdings debt facilities which represents the related-party balances outstanding are as follows:

-As of June 30, 2018 As of December 31, 2017 Privateer Holdings credit facility \$ 26,837 \$ 24,700 Privateer Holdings construction facility 8,108 6,395 Privateer Holdings start-up loans 2,070 1,731 Total \$ 37,015 \$ 32,826
+As of September 30, 2018 As of December 31, 2017 Privateer Holdings credit facility \$ \$ 24,700 Privateer Holdings construction facility 6,395 Privateer Holdings start-up loans 1,731 Total \$ \$ 32,826